 Don’t these look amazing?

-The Copper Taper Candlesticks in this photo have always been my favorite candlesticks.
+The tall and skinny Copper Taper Candlestick Holders in this photo have always been my favorite candlesticks.
 Of course, I love my new DIY Rose Gold metal leaf ones as much.

 Maybe even more!

-I hope you will try to make these candlesticks.
+I hope you will try to make these candlestick holders.
 They are easy and fun to make.

 Links to the Items Shown in This Post